SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-syllabus.md

 * 10% on weekly journal entries (pass/fail)
 * Feedback but ungraded small exercises, in and out of class

-You may receive up to a 10% adjustment in your final grade based on in-class participation.

 Attendance and punctuality are basic requirements for an effective discussion- and project-based course.
-Your frequency and quality of contribution to discussions will be assessed and reflected in your grade.
 If you cannot attend a class please inform me in advance.
 We will be keeping records of attendance.

 I measure class participation based on the following criteria: arriving on time;
 paying attention to presentations and discussions; respectfully listening when